Updated: October, 2018

 1. Involve the right stakeholders

 First, make sure you have just one point of contact for vendors to interact with, to cut down on confusion.
-Then gather your key stakeholders.
-If you don’t have all the necessary stakeholders involved in the RFP process from the beginning, you could end up having to go back and realign steps with a more diverse set of needs.
-No matter if you’re creating a Patient Portal or a Healthcare CRM RFP, the end users should be heavily involved to make sure their needs are met.
+Once this is done, then gather your key stakeholders.
+If you don’t have all of the necessary stakeholders involved in the RFP process from the beginning, you could end up having to go back and realign steps with a more diverse set of needs.
+No matter if you’re creating a Content Management System or a Healthcare CRM RFP, the end users should be heavily involved to make sure their needs are met.
 After all, they’ll be the ones using the technology you choose on a daily basis.

 Insider tip: Key stakeholders come from a wide variety of departments.
-Your main contact will usually be someone from Purchasing/Supply Chain Management, with input from departments such as Legal and IT plus the main users from either Marketing or Clinical, depending on the type of technology you are interested in.
+Depending on your organization, the main contact will usually be someone from Purchasing/Supply Chain Management with input from departments such as Legal and IT, and the main users such as Marketing, or Clinical depending on the type of technology you are interested in.